AJBrohi/15_create-your-juice-machine/README.md

 # Create-Your-Juice Machine

-This project is a simple Python program that allows you to create your own juice machine.
-The program takes in a list of fruits and vegetables, and then it prints out a recipe for a juice that includes all of the ingredients.
+Learn to create a juice bar program with Python.
+Order your favorite juice, pay the bill, and receive your order.
+Create an admin panel to update resources and check profits.

+## Play Now

+Experience the thrill of playing the game - click the [Repl.it Link](https://replit.com/@Al-JunaedIslam/Virtual-Juice-Bar?v=1) and play now!

 ## Program's Features

-- The program can be used to create juices with any combination of fruits and vegetables.
+- The program allows users to order their favorite juice from a menu and pay the bill using coins or dollars.
+- The program updates the resources dictionary based on the user's juice size and sugar choice.
-- The program prints out a recipe for each juice that includes the ingredients, the amount of each ingredient, and the steps for making the juice.
+- The program keeps track of the profit and displays it to the admin.
-- The program is easy to use and can be run on any computer with Python installed.
+- The program has an admin panel by inputting a secret code that allows the admin to see, update resources and check profits and cash out them.

 ## Python Features Used

 The program uses the following Python features:

-- Lists
+- Dictionaries
-- For loops
+- `while-for` loops
-- If statements
+- `if-elif-else` statements
-- Print statements
+- `print` statements

 ## Learn More